 Finally, you always maintain a right to a jury trial.
 It does not matter what you’re charged with.
 If you’re innocent of the allegations lodged against you, certainly pursuing to said jury trial may be the route to defending your case.

-Finally, contact Meyer Van Severen, S.C. to speak with a criminal defense lawyer
+Finally, contact Van Severen Law Office to speak with a criminal defense lawyer

-Finally, remember that we answer phones 24/7 at Meyer Van Severen.
+Finally, remember that we answer phones 24/7 at Van Severen Law Office.
 Call us today at (414) 270-0202 regarding your criminal or drunk driving charges.